Managing Your Wellbeing In The Workplace

 For leaders there will also be opportunities to understand how to develop these facets of workplace thinking in their teams.
 The course is oriented to focus on the positive.

 10:00 - 16:00

-Ian has had a long-term interest in workplace Wellbeing and associated literature.
+Ian has held a long-term interest in workplace Wellbeing.
 He introduced the concept and phenomena of Leaveism to explain human behaviors associated with workplace workload and stress.Read Bio

-Ian is a Member of the Society for Education and Training, a Fellow of the Chartered Management Institute and a Fellow of the Royal Society of Arts.
+Ian hold QTLS and Chartered Manager status and is a Member of the Society for Education and Training, and a Fellow of the Chartered Management Institute.

 Civil Service College can deliver In-House training within your organisation that is exactly tailored to meet your individual training requirements.

 Registered in England: 07835721.
 Registered Office: Civil Service College, 25 Queen Anne's Gate, St James's Park, London, SW1H 9BU, United Kingdom